 Disclosure: This post was written by a member of the Trigger Memory team – founders of Times Tales, Pet Math and the Kids Chore Chart.

 After making up some characters and silly stories, we quickly went from frustration to fun!!
 The best part is that IT WORKED!!
 My boys were able to finally master those pesky upper times tables once and for all.
 They actually remembered the math facts the next day!
 No more drills, no more flashcards, it was a done deal!

 I was so impressed with this powerful memory tool, that my sister and I went on to develop the Times Tales program to what it is today.
 Since most children learn the times tables around the 3rd or 4th grade, we rounded up as many age-appropriate “test subjects” we could find, which included neighborhood friends, nieces, nephews and any other kids willing to try out our program.
 After EVERY SINGLE CHILD that was tested demonstrated mastery of the upper times tables with our program, we knew it was ready to be introduced to the world.
 We listed our first copies on Ebay, and as the saying goes, the rest is history.

 Through the years, Times Tales has expanded to several different home and classroom editions.
 Times Tales works for all types of learners and has proven highly successful for children with learning disabilities.

 Times Tales is taught in thousands of schools across the US.
 The classroom editions are geared for a large classroom setting or a small group of more than five students and come with several options for presenting the program based upon students’ needs and class size.

 Times Tales has become the standard for many homeschoolers when it comes to children learning their multiplication tables.
-There is a variety of home editions to choose from such as: Times Tales DVD (or download) or Times Tales Workbook Edition.
+There is a variety of home editions to choose from such as: Times Tales Video (DVD/USB or streaming) or Times Tales Workbook Edition.